-You mentioned birth of trilogy.
-Are you indicating more novels in the offering extension of the same story line?
+You mentioned the birth of the trilogy.
+Are you indicating more novels in the offering extension of the same storyline?

-This is not for the first time that Kashmir had to go though testing times.
+This is not the first time that Kashmir had to go through testing times.
 What is your take on this situation in the Valley?.

 Kashmir has always been connected with Sufism.
 Do you align with this thought process?

-Kashmir has had its share of writers, did any one of them is in your list of favourites?
+Kashmir has had its share of writers, did any one of them is in your list of favorites?

 For over two decades you have been preoccupied with the teaching profession.
 What has been your motivation and your high and low points?